BIATeam/BIADocs/docs/10-Introduction/30-TryIt/40-CreateYourFirstOption.md

 # Create your first Option
 We will create the feature 'PlaneType'.

+## Create the Entity
-1. Open with Visual Studio 2022 the solution '...\MyFirstProject\DotNet\MyFirstProject.sln'.
+* Open with Visual Studio 2022 the solution '...\MyFirstProject\DotNet\MyFirstProject.sln'.

-2. Create the entity 'PlaneType':
+* Create the entity 'PlaneType':
 * In '...\MyFirstProject\DotNet\MyCompany.MyFirstProject.Domain\PlaneModule\Aggregate' folder, create empty class 'PlaneType.cs' and add:

 ```csharp